 As a result of centuries of Spanish colonialism throughout the region, Spanish is an official language in every CENTAM country except English-speaking Belize.
-Despite the prominence of Spanish, the region is linguistically diverse: 27 languages are spoken in Guatemala, 10 in Honduras, 15 in Panama, 11 in Costa Rica and Nicaragua, 8 in Belize, and 6 in El Salvador.
-Though most of these languages are indigenous to the region, a few are so-called creole languages combine vocabulary and grammar from indigenous or African languages with English or Spanish.

-Some of the region's most widely spoken indigenous languages are Mayan, notably K'iche', Q'eqchi', and Kaqchikel.
+Despite the prominence of Spanish, the region is linguistically diverse: 26 languages are spoken in Guatemala, 10 in Honduras, 15 in Panama, 14 in Costa Rica, 11 in Nicaragua, 9 in Belize, and 5 in El Salvador.
+Though most of these languages are indigenous to the region, a few are so-called creole languages combine vocabulary and grammar from indigenous or African languages with English or Spanish.Some of the region's most widely spoken indigenous languages are Mayan, notably K'iche', Q'eqchi', and Kaqchikel.
 The systematic suppression of indigenous communities during the colonial era contributed to the demise of many of the region's indigenous languages.
-In some regions, government-sanctioned violence against indigenous residents in the 20th century prompted many native speakers to abandon their heritage, notably also their languages, to avoid persecution.
+In some regions. government-sanctioned violence against indigenous residents in the 20th century prompted many native speakers to abandon their heritage, notably also their languages, to avoid persecution.
 Despite recent revitalization efforts, some of the region's native languages remain nearly extinct.
 English is taught in schools across CENTAM as a 2nd language and is especially popular among the educated elite and in the business community.

 While communication patterns vary among ethnic groups, CENTAM residents generally demonstrate courtesy, respect, honesty, and patience in interpersonal relations.
-When conversing.
-Central Americans tend to be warm. friendly. and extend eager to hospitality, particularly when speaking with family and friends.
-By contrast, some indigenous groups, such as the Maya, are more reserved in their communication styles, especially with strangers (Photo: A US Peace Corps volunteer greets Panamanian women).
+When conversina.
+Central Americans tend to be warm. friendly. and to extend eager hospitality, particularly when speaking with family and friends.
+By contrast. some indiaenous aroups. such as the Mava. are more reserved in their communication styles, especially with strangers.